3. Bookish and Arty

 stabbed at his vitality centers.
 Two Lesbian Agents with glazed faces of

 grafted penis flesh sat sipping spinal fluid through alabaster straws.

 The paintings were based on isometric projections of a cube and played on the viewer's visual perception through tonal flicker, figure-ground reversals and other optical ambiguities which Bevan described as 'a conflict between the certainty of the geometry and the uncertainty of the perceptual mechanism in dealing with it'.

-and commissioned Bevan to produce the paintings for the books' front covers.
+commissioned Bevan to create the books' cover art.

 What Constable had seen at the Grabowski was a tabletop piece similar to Vasarely's Planetary Folklore kits but reduced to sixteen square tiles which were each divided diagonally into two of four colours – red, yellow, violet or emerald green.
 The tiles could be arranged to create different combinations of figure and ground, as visitors to the gallery were soon discovering.
 The normally passive viewer thus became an active participant in creating the artwork on display, which became, in effect, a temporary collaboration between the artist and viewer.

 Bevan then developed the idea further, using magnetic tiles on a square steel sheet covered with black canvas.
 Connections used six such tiles of three different sizes and shapes which were painted with yellow triangles, emerald green stripes, and orange and dark blue parallelograms.
 Like his earlier tabletop piece, the tiles could be arranged to create larger tesselating patterns and shapes, only now it could be hung like a painting.
 Connections was shown at the Institute of Contemporary Arts in 1969-70 as part of Play Orbit, an exhibition of artworks that visitors could interact or 'play' with in the manner of toys and games.